BenFenner/btroi/README.md

 # BoomTown Technical Assessment

-> Displays some [paginated] data and verifications from the BoomTown Github API.
+> Display select [paginated] data and verifications from the BoomTown Github API according to the given assignment.

 > Used for technical skill assessment.

 ## Try it out (pre-hosted)